 Australian Particle Therapy Clinical Quality Registry (ASPIRE)

-The aim of the ASPIRE registry is to enroll patients who have been treated with radiation therapy in order to better understand and compare the short and long-term benefits of the different types of radiotherapy.
-The information collected from this study will help us and other researchers learn more about radiation treatment.
+The registry enrols patients who have been treated with radiation therapy in order to better understand and compare the short and long-term benefits of the different types of radiotherapy.
+It collects patient information such as age, gender and post code, as well as clinical data including diagnosis, treatments and side effects.

 There are no clinical interventions required for participants enrolled onto the registry.
 All enrolled participants will receive treatment, and follow-up care as pre-determined by their treating clinician, in accordance with the standard of care at the treating institution.
 All treatment interventions that participants receive, and all outcomes will be recorded on the registry database from the patient medical record.